 Napoleon III, exiled in England since 1871, died in 1873 without seeing the achievement of his work.

-8. The Garnier Opera is Designed to Watch the Spectators
+8. The Garnier Opera House is Designed to Watch the Spectators

-The Opera Garnier in Paris was not just about music but also a show of class, the perfect place to showcase its public.
+The Garnier Opera House in Paris was not just about music but also a show of class, the perfect place to showcase its public.

-Once in the Auditorium, it is hard to miss the Emperor’s box, not placed in the middle of the hall for a perfect view and acoustic but rather to the left, beside the front of the stage, visible from almost every seat in the house.
+Once in the Auditorium, it is hard to miss the Emperor’s box, not placed in the middle of the hall for a perfect view and acoustic but rather to the left, beside the front of the stage, visible from almost every seat on the Auditorium.

-During the show, the lights would remain lit in order to facilitate the popular activity of people-watching.
+During the show, the lights remained lit in order to facilitate the popular activity of people-watching.

-Finally, the Grand Foyer is the perfect place for socializing during the interacts.
-Season ticket holders went to the opera 2-3 times a week, not because there were different performances but to show off and socialize!
+Finally, the Grand Foyer is the perfect place for socializing during the intermissions.
+Season ticket holders went to the opera 2-3 times a week, not because there were different performances or were opera fans, but to show off and socialize!

 9. Being Surrounded by Banking Institutions Was Very Handy